 International Relations Summer School (In-Person)

 Why do some international conflicts escalate into war?
 Why is a global agreement on climate change so elusive?
 What fuels the ongoing tensions between the US and China?
-This Summer School explores these pressing questions, equipping you with the tools to understand world affairs.
+The International Relations Summer School explores these pressing questions, equipping you with the tools to understand world affairs.

 International politics often feels chaotic and unpredictable, but IR theories and models provide a framework to make sense of global events, helping us to cut through the noise and identify key patterns and motivations.